amon-mn/alubank_mockup/README.md

 ## 📱 Project: Alubank

-* An application of a Personal Diary, which records daily entries of the person using the application \0/
+* An implementation of the user interface home page of an internet banking app \0/

 ## 🏳️ Status